 I signed my signature to 7 paintings in the past month before Thanksgiving break, some of which were in progress for a long time and I just finished up, others very much new.
 It's an odd feeling to know there hasn't been a lot of new art here lately, since there's plenty sitting around my studio that you haven't seen yet.
 I look forward to sharing some or all of this work with you in 2015.

 That said, I also snuck in this 3x3 white back artist proof sketch, my biggest yet.
 It was done by purchasing 9 of the same card, each with its sketch option.
 So, a little pricey but take a look.

-, after being juried in on my first attempt.
+Other things: I am now a first-time member of the Oil Painters of America, after being juried in on my first attempt.
 Apart from supporting a movement of traditional painting rooted in realism in general, it also opens up opportunities to show my work in new venues, and I look forward to learning from other artists in the association and bringing a dose of Imaginative Realism to it, perhaps.